ham-radio-software/ratflectors/README.md

 An optional password member is if a password is needed.
 The password should not be stored in this file.

-Advanced maintainers can copy the tests/pre-commit script to .git/hooks which if the proper tools are installed, will test the format of the files in a git commit action.
+Advanced maintainers can copy the tests/pre-commit script to inside of the .git/hooks directory which if the proper tools are installed, will test the format of the files in a git commit action.
 This requires shellcheck, yamllint, and codespell to be installed.

 ```yaml
 ---